MarshallStatistics/MarshallStatistics.github.io/_posts/2024-09-06-the-pesticide-paradox.md

 Fortunately, a quick Google search of the Lotka-Volterra equations revealed discussions around the Paradox of the Pesticides; a consequence of applying pesticide to a two-species system of Lotka-Volterra equations.
 This was my answer - an interesting look at the L-V equations which all of my peers could access and learn something new (hopefully).

 So, I began to plan out my presentation.
 A definition of the Lotka-Volterra equations followed by an exposition of what happens mathematically when one introduces pesticide to the system.
+In order to do this, I produced animations using Python to demonstrate how the population densities of a stable system fluctuate with time.